Wind Turbines capture wind energy and convert this to electrical energy, and is capable of producing electricity at any time of the day or night.

 For optimal conditions, the turbine needs to be placed 10m above the nearest object, although councils usually have maximum height restrictions, and minimum distance requirements from property.
 You will need to contact your local council to find out their exact requirements.

 A wind turbine will cost anywhere from $7,000 – $20,000 installed (depending on turbine capacity, tower type, site grounds works, etc).
 We definitely don’t recommend getting a cheaply manufactured turbine online, as these will only cause you frustrations.

-Please Note: Off-Grid Energy does not retail wind turbines individually.
-We use them as an additional renewable energy input for our off-grid power systems, in suitable locations.
+Please Note: This information is for educational purposes only.
+Off-Grid Energy does not retail wind turbines individually.
+If you would like to purchase a wind turbine, we recommend contacting SOMA Wind Generators directly.
 If you are looking into an off-grid system with us, we can assess your sites suitability to determine whether a wind turbine might make sense for you.

 Horizontal-axis turbines have a horizontally orientated motor shaft and electrical motor positioned at the top of a tower.
 The more common upwind versions utilise a simple wind vane in order to orientate the blades towards the changing wind direction.
 Horizontal-axis turbines have higher wind to power conversion efficiency and higher mounting allows access greater wind speeds.

 Soma Wind Turbines, in production since 1979 and manufactured in Australia by Sunrise Solar since 1996, are made of the highest quality materials to withstand long term wear and fatigue.